 Late bloomer.
 Rose-colored glasses.

-Curious comments made to me over twenty years ago.
+Curious comments made to me over twenty-five years ago.
 I tried my best to dismiss them, but like the annoying jingle you can’t stop humming, they buzzed in my head.
 It wasn’t until I learned more about myself and experienced life did I come to understand their true meaning.

 My first notable late bloomer venture happened in my mid-forties when I decided it was time to enter the workforce.
 While my friends were busy establishing their careers, I chose to be a stay at home wife and mother, spending my spare time volunteering at my son’s schools and local nonprofit organizations.
 In a sense these were my formative years.

 I graduated from organizing bake sales, to putting on fashion shows, orchestrating auctions and black tie galas and, eventually to soliciting major donor funding for million dollar capital campaigns.
 As I waded deeper into projects and assumed leadership positions, I learned invaluable skills – time management, problem solving, working as part of a group, and working for a greater cause.
 I forged many friendships, some lifelong and filled my rolodex to capacity with contacts.

 Although I didn’t know at the time, these activities were the foundation of what was to become a rewarding career in the field of nonprofits.
 The leap from volunteer to paid professional came naturally.
 Over the years other meaningful employment opportunities presented themselves – each affording me the good fortune to grow professionally and personally.
 Chalk one up for the late bloomer.

 Fast forward – five years ago I began researching and writing about the positive effects of practicing good manners and expressing gratitude and appreciation.
 I joined the Happiness Movement, a worldwide network of people interested in making the world a nicer place.